 What did you find easy?

 I found that actually importing the videos and putting them together was quite easy and a basic process when I had been shown how to do it by my media teacher and when I watched a tutorial on how to use premier pro correctly.
+What was more difficult?

 The hardest part for me was trying to get the videos and the music to fit together so it was more appealing for the viewers.
 It was not easy trying to incorporate all the different camera angles we were provided with and trying to fit them all together so they look right.
 For example, going from a high angle shot to a close up under water.